 Wearing the skull and crossbones with pride

-The Royal Lancers are the armoured cavalry regiment of 12 Armoured Infantry Brigade.
+The Royal Lancers are an armoured cavalry regiment in 1 Armoured Infantry Brigade.
 Its famous skull and crossbones cap badge is one of the most recognisable in the British Army and represents its motto: ‘Death or Glory’.

 2 May 2015

 Trained to operate ahead of lead combat units, and prepared to deploy early into combat, our soldiers are able to deliver up to date, accurate information and intelligence about the enemy in order to shape the commander's decision making process.